 Now we can access all the properties and methods of the dictionary.

 Now using the “Dict” variable we will create a new key.

 Key is what the word we are adding is.
 Let’s add Mobile Phone name as “Redmi”.

-Item is nothing but the definition to the word (key) we have added.
+Item is nothing but the definition of the word (key) we have added.
 This definition of the phone is its price so I will add the price to 15000.

-Now for another variable “DictResult”, we will add keyword using “Dict” variable.
+Now for another variable “DictResult”, we will add keyword using the “Dict” variable.

 Key is the word we have created in the previous step i.e. name of the phone.

 Now the variable “DictResult” has the item of the key we have added.
 Now show the result of the variable in the VBA message box.

 Sub Dict_Example1() Dim Dict As Scripting.Dictionary Set Dict = New Scripting.Dictionary Dim DictResult As Variant Dict.Add Key:="Redmi", Item:=15000 DictResult = Dict("Redmi") MsgBox DictResult End Sub

 Now run the code manually or using the F5 key and a message box will show you the price (item) of the phone (key) we have added using “Dict”.